gcr/lab-workbook/README.md

 **In the training scripts:**
-`LabWorkbook:saveJSON(artifactName, value)` will immediately encode `value` into a JSON object and asynchronously commit the result to S3 with a name of `artifactName.json`.
+`LabWorkbook:saveJSON(artifactName, value)` will immediately encode `value` into a JSON object and asynchronously upload the result to S3 with a name of `artifactName.json`.
 If there is an error, it will be asynchronously printed to stderr.

 **On the development laptop:**
-`ExperimentRepository()['experiment-tag']['artifact.json`]` will load
+`ExperimentRepository()['experiment-tag']['artifact.json']` will load
 `artifact` from S3 as a Python dictionary.

 Torch Model Artifacts
 ---------------------

 You can save Torch models directly into S3.
-(Note: Do not run this very often or you will run up your S3 bandwidth fees!
-I learned this the hard way.
-Mistakes can cost you $100s per month.)
+(Note: Do not upload large models very often or you will run up your S3 bandwidth fees!
+I learned this the hard way. *Misuse of this function can cost you $100s per month.*)

 **In the training scripts:** `LabWorkbook:saveTorch(artifactName, value)` will immediately use `torch.save` to write `value` into a